MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Russia/how-to-register-vat-on-purchase-orders.md

 ---
 # How to: Register VAT on Purchase Orders
-In Russia, organizations are required to keep a journal of received and issued VAT invoices.
-ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> enables you to register VAT on purchase orders so that the information is tracked in the VAT invoices journal.
+In Russia, organizations are required to keep a journal of received and issued VAT invoices. [!INCLUDE[d365fin](../../includes/d365fin_md.md)] enables you to register VAT on purchase orders so that the information is tracked in the VAT invoices journal.

 ### To register VAT on a purchase order